Get your sprouts out

 Step-by-step brussels sprouts gift wrap

 Assemble your stamping station.
 Roll out your wrapping paper.
 Cut your sprouts in half.
-And squirt your pain onto plates.
+And squirt your paint onto plates.
 (Go for a dainty dollop rather than a massive splurge.)

 Dip the flat side of your sprouts into the paint.
 But wait!
 Not that much.
 Just a little bit of paint so you can see the pattern when you stamp it.
 You can always practice on a piece of scrap paper first.